dstreev/hdp-mac-utils/README.md

 Everything will be install AND run from you local user account.

 ## Where to Start
-The 'do.sh' script will kickoff the installation process.
+The <code>do.sh</code> script will kickoff the installation process.
+It requires a single parameter that identifies a storage location for the artifacts it retrieves from the HDP Repo.
+If you are going to rerun the installation, use the same directory and the script will use previously retrieved artifacts.
+<code>./do.sh $HOME/temp</code>

 ## Configurations
 The install will create a default configuration located in '/var/hadoop/local/$HDP_VER'.
 If you would like to interact with another cluster, download the client configurations for HDFS, MapReduce and YARN.
 Extract the contents of all 3 configuration extracts to '/var/hadoop/local/$HDP_VER/<config_name>'.